SamuelAndresPascal/cosmoloj-py/multienv/docs/index.md

     environments: [test]
 ```

-Using this updated environment file would have produced one more `environemnt_default.yml` conda environment file:
+Using this updated configuration file would have produced one more `environment_default.yml` conda environment file:

 ```yml
 name: default